nessowski/SICK/README.md

 # SICK

-Small IRC CKlient, or SICK for short, is a small IRC client running from the terminal.
+Sick IRC CKlient, or SICK for short, is a small IRC client running from the terminal.
+It is written in pure Python.

 ### Features